mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 option called **dom.storage.enabled**.
 Change it to “false”.

-**Managing Adobe Flash Privacy.** Adobe lists advice on how to disable Flash cookies `here`_.
+**Managing Adobe Flash Privacy.** Adobe lists advice on how to disable Flash cookies `Flash_Cookies`_.
 There are some problems with the options Adobe offers (for instance, there is no “session only” option), so it’s probably best to globally set Local Stored Object space to 0 and only change that for sites which you’re willing to have tracking you.
 On the